Do you take a lot of photos of people? Then you’re going to have to whiten and brighten teeth at some point.

 Step 4: Brighten Teeth

 Now you know how to whiten teeth but there’s more.
-The problem in my example was not so much the colour of the teeth but the brightness.
+The problem in my example was not so much the color of the teeth but the brightness.

 When you need to make teeth look whiter in Photoshop, you also have to make them lighter.

 Select Master again in the drop-down menu and drag the Lightness slider to the right.
 The more you drag the slider, the brighter the teeth will get.

 It’s clear now that the selection we’ve made earlier wasn’t perfect.
 We’ll use a masking technique to remove the lighter areas on the lips and mouth.

 Step 5: Make Final Adjustments to the Selection